Practice Problems

 B

 , of two vectors.
-As the name implies, it is important to notice that the dot product of two vectors does NOT produce a new vector; instead it results in a scalar - that is, a value that only has magnitude or size, not direction.
-These methods are:
+As the name implies, it is important to note that the dot product of two vectors does NOT produce a new vector; but instead it results in a scalar - that is, a value that only has magnitude or size, not direction.

 A